ethanchan2416/Sudoku-Solver/README.md

 # sudoku solver
- A program to solve any sudoku problem.
+ A program that solves any sudoku problem.